ZupIT/docs-charles/content/en/Get Started/Defining a Workspace/Metrics actions.md

 ---
 title: Metrics actions
 weight: 32
+description: >-
+  In this section, you will find more information about metrics actions.
 ---

 ---

 ## What is it?

-After you had [**registered your metrics group**](../../../../../reference/metrics/metrics-group), Charles follows up and offers actions for each one of them.
+After you had [**registered your metrics group**](/reference/metrics/setting-up-your-metrics/), Charles follows up and offers actions for each one of them.

 ## How to configure?